 No. Deepheem does not replace sanctions screening, PEP databases, or name-matching tools like Refinitiv or ComplyAdvantage.
 It replaces the manual regulatory research you do after a screening hit — building the evidentiary basis for your EDD file, adverse media review, or regulatory risk assessment.

-Deepheem searches FCA enforcement records and Final Notices, Money Laundering Regulations (MLR 2017), FCA Financial Crime Guide, JMLSG guidance, FATF recommendations, HM Treasury guidance, Companies House filings, and relevant regulatory publications.
+Sources are scoped to the selected jurisdiction.
+UK: FCA enforcement records and Final Notices, Money Laundering Regulations 2017, FCA Financial Crime Guide, JMLSG guidance, FATF recommendations, HM Treasury guidance, Companies House filings.
+US: FinCEN advisories and enforcement orders, SEC enforcement actions, OFAC sanctions guidance, Federal Register rule-making, FFIEC BSA/AML Examination Manual, DOJ enforcement.
+Nigeria: CBN AML/CFT Regulations and circulars, EFCC enforcement and prosecutions, Money Laundering Prevention and Prohibition Act 2022 (MLPA 2022), CAC corporate filings.
 Every source is classified by authority type — Regulatory Authority, Official Legislation, Government Source, or Secondary Commentary.

 Deepheem output provides a structured, evidence-assessed regulatory research report — suitable as a research input to your EDD process.
-All findings cite the specific retrieved source.
+Reports include regulatory mapping, identified gaps, and source citations formatted for compliance files.
 You should always review and apply your own professional judgment before including findings in a compliance file or regulatory submission.

-UK focus: Money Laundering Regulations 2017 (as amended), Proceeds of Crime Act 2002, Terrorism Act 2000, FCA SYSC rules, FCA Financial Crime Guide, JMLSG guidance, and sector-specific FCA rules.
-FATF recommendations and international standards are also included where relevant.
+UK: Money Laundering Regulations 2017 (as amended), Proceeds of Crime Act 2002, Terrorism Act 2000, FCA SYSC rules, FCA Financial Crime Guide, JMLSG guidance, and sector-specific FCA rules.
+FATF recommendations included where relevant.
+US: Bank Secrecy Act, AML Act 2020, 31 USC 5318 program requirements, FinCEN guidance, OFAC sanctions programmes, Federal Register regulatory text, FFIEC BSA/AML Examination Manual.
+Nigeria: Money Laundering Prevention and Prohibition Act 2022 (MLPA 2022), CBN AML/CFT Regulations 2022, EFCC Act, Terrorism Prevention Act, and relevant CBN circulars and directives.

 Your queries and reports are never used to train models.
 Data is encrypted in transit and at rest.
 Business plan customers can request region-pinned storage for regulatory compliance requirements.